-- Step 1: Upon appointment - Step 2: Upon six (6) months' successful completion of employment at Step 1 and receipt of an overall "meets expectations" rating or above on the performance evaluation for that respective six (6) month period. - Step 3: Upon twelve (12) months' successful completion of employment at Step 2 and receipt of an overall "meets expectations" rating or above on the performance evaluation for that respective twelve (12) month period. - Step 4: Upon twelve (12) months' successful completion of employment at Step3 and receipt of an overall "meets expectations" rating or above on theperformance evaluation for that respective twelve (12) month period. - Step 5: Upon twelve (12) months' successful completion of employment at Step 4 and receipt of an overall "meets expectations" rating or above on the performance evaluation for that respective twelve (12) month period. - Step 6: Upon twelve (12) months' successful completion of employment at Step5 and receipt of an overall "meets expectations" rating or above on theperformance evaluation for that respective twelve (12) month period. - Step 7: Upon twelve (12) months' successful completion of employment at Step 6 and receipt of an overall "meets expectations" rating or above on the performance evaluation for that respective twelve (12) month period. - Step 8: Upon twelve (12) months' successful completion of employment at Step7 and receipt of an overall "meets expectations" rating or above on theperformance evaluation for that respective twelve (12) month period.
+Step 1: Upon appointment

+- Step 2: Upon six (6) months' successful completion of employment at Step 1 and receipt of an overall "meets expectations" rating or above on the performance evaluation for that respective six (6) month period. - Step 3: Upon twelve (12) months' successful completion of employment at Step 2 and receipt of an overall "meets expectations" rating or above on the performance evaluation for that respective twelve (12) month period. - Step 4: Upon twelve (12) months' successful completion of employment at Step 3 and receipt of an overall "meets expectations" rating or above on the performance evaluation for that respective twelve (12) month period. - Step 5: Upon twelve (12) months' successful completion of employment at Step 4 and receipt of an overall "meets expectations" rating or above on the performance evaluation for that respective twelve (12) month period. - Step 6: Upon twelve (12) months' successful completion of employment at Step 5 and receipt of an overall "meets expectations" rating or above on the performance evaluation for that respective twelve (12) month period. - Step 7: Upon twelve (12) months' successful completion of employment at Step 6 and receipt of an overall "meets expectations" rating or above on the performance evaluation for that respective twelve (12) month period.